computersarecool/dotemacs/mode_usage_notes.md

 - Whitespace mode:
     (This currently causes an issue with autocomplete which could be changed by changing the face in the popup)
 - magit:
-  (Unclear if this should be done from within Emacs, Causes issues with vertical frame splitting)
+  (Unclear if this should be done from within Emacs.
+Causes issues with vertical frame splitting)